 R E C I T A L S:

-WHEREAS, ENRON is engaged in the business of marketing of, and the making of markets for, Gas and Electricity Commodities in the United States and related risk management and financial services (the “Business”).
+WHEREAS, ENRON is engaged in the business of marketing, and the making of markets for, Gas and Electricity Commodities in the United States and related risk management and financial services (the “Business”).
 ENRON is also engaged in other businesses not subject to this Agreement (including the marketing of Gas and Electricity Commodities outside of the United States) (collectively, the “Excluded Business”).
 “Gas and Electricity Commodities” means natural gas (excluding liquid natural gas) and electricity, as well as any swap, cap, floor, collar, futures contract, forward contract, option and any other derivative instrument, contract or arrangement based on natural gas (excluding liquid natural gas) and electricity and including, but not limited to, contracts for the forward delivery of physical output or assets or physical load obligations;

 WHEREAS, ENRON, along with certain of their Affiliates, have filed voluntary petitions for relief commencing cases (collectively, the “Chapter 11 Case”) under Chapter 11 of Title 11 of the United States Code in the United States Bankruptcy Court for the Southern District of New York (the “Bankruptcy Court”);

-WHEREAS, [_______________], a _______ (“Parent”) has caused the formation of NETCO for the purpose of engaging in a business similar to the Business;
+WHEREAS, [_______________], a _______ (“Parent”) has caused the formation of NETCO for the purpose of engaging in a business similar to the Business (the “NETCO Business”);

-WHEREAS, ENRON, NETCO and Parent entered into a Contribution Agreement (the “Contribution Agreement”), dated as of January __, 2002, pursuant to which ENRON, upon the approval of the Bankruptcy Court, shall contribute certain assets, tangible and intangible, associated with the Business to NETCO;.
+WHEREAS, ENRON, NETCO and Parent entered into a Contribution Agreement (the “Contribution Agreement”), dated as of January __, 2002, pursuant to which ENRON, upon the approval of the Bankruptcy Court, shall contribute certain assets, tangible and intangible, associated with the Business (the “Contributed Assets”) to NETCO to be used in the NETCO Business, and ENRON will retain certain other assets, tangible and intangible, associated with the Business (the “Retained Assets”) in order to continue operation of the Business for the purposes described in the ___________(the “Retained Business”);

-WHEREAS, ENRON desires to purchase from NETCO, and NETCO desires to provide to ENRON, transitional services on the terms and conditions set forth herein; and

-WHEREAS, NETCO desires to purchase from ENRON, and ENRON desires to provide to NETCO, transition services on terms and conditions set forth herein.
+WHEREAS, in order to (i) facilitate the orderly transition and migration of the Contributed Assets to the NETCO Business, (ii) allow the NETCO Business to be operational as quickly as possible following the contribution of the Contributed Assets to NETCO , and (iii) provide for system and infrastructure support to both the Business and the NETCO Business during the transition period, ENRON desires to purchase from NETCO, and NETCO desires to provide to ENRON, transitional services on the terms and conditions set forth herein, and NETCO desires to purchase from ENRON, and ENRON desires to provide to NETCO, transition services on terms and conditions set forth herein.

 NOW, THEREFORE, in consideration of the promises and the covenants, conditions, and agreements contained herein, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties hereto hereby agree as follows: